 What is Gottman Method Couple Therapy Like?

 Gottman Method Couple Therapy is not like most types of counseling or therapy.
-While many forms of couple’s therapy encourage the couple to sit together and problem-solve, Gottman Method starts with teaching clients how to listen to each other.
+While many forms of couple’s therapy encourage the couple to sit together and problem-solve, Gottman Method starts with teaching clients how to listen to each other and replace negative conflict patterns.
 This helps make sure that the partners actively understand each others’ points of view.
 It also allows each person to feel heard and have their feelings validated.
 Couples not only learn how to better understand one another but also to express themselves in healthy ways without resorting to fault finding or judgmental language.

 Can the Gottman Method Predict Divorce or Separation?

 John Gottman, PhD. is well known for being able to predict whether a couple will divorce after just a single session with them.
 This is not due to compatibility, but from watching their interactions with each other.
 In specifically, Dr. John Gottman is looking for something he calls “the four horsemen of the apocalypse” in their discussions.
 These four horsemen are criticism, contempt, defensiveness, and stonewalling.
 If any of these are present when a couple tries to problem solve, the relationship will eventually deteriorate.
 If the couple is taught to use “antidotes” to the four horsemen then their relationship can be repaired.
 Gottman Method Couple Therapy teaches couples to stop using the four horsemen and interact with each other more healthily.